These box cake mix recipe hacks are ingenious.

 Opting for boxed angel food cake saves you from that whole chore of having to separate the whites from the yolks.
 This way instead you get to save all your energy for the tricky, delicate act of rolling that sheet cake around those fresh berries and cream without making a mess.
 Get the Berry Angel Food Cake Roll recipe.

-Betty Crocker Angel Food Cake Mix, $2.99 at Target
+Betty Crocker Angel Food Cake Mix, $3.49 from Target

 Angel food made easy.